AnarDocs/LibSocWiki/pages/Barry_Commoner.md

 the environment, energy and the economy.
-These were all interconnected issues, the industries that use the most energy have the most negative impact on the environment, and the use of scarce [fossil fuels](Fossil_Fuel "wikilink") means that prices will be pushed up as more energy is used, hurting the economy.
+These were all interconnected issues, the industries that use the most energy have the most negative impact on the environment, and the use of scarce [fossil fuels](Fossil_Fuel.md "wikilink") means that prices will be pushed up as more energy is used, hurting the economy.

 ## Quotes